Perspective | The impeachment trial begins in a moment of prayer. One can only hope it’s not in vain.

 That lament is one of many that fueled the mob that ransacked the U.S. Capitol on Jan.
 6 — a display of violence that the former president is accused of inciting.
 The belief that a particular way of life — as rhapsodized by White, Christian, straight men and women — was being decimated was part of the crowd’s rallying cry.
 Indeed, as the pro-Trump crowd gathered outside the Capitol, a cross was lofted into the air and snarled hands clutched a rosary.
 Some of those people stormed the Capitol carrying bats and bear spray, all while the former president assured them that they were “special” and “loved.”

-These protesters-turned-rioters also broke into the House Chamber where they decided to pray.
+These protesters-turned-rioters also broke into the House chamber where they decided to pray.
 They acted as if they had borne God through the Rotunda on their back and up onto the speaker’s platform.
 They spoke with the fervor of someone performing an exorcism on the swamp.
 They were on a crusade and Trump was in the lead, trumpeting the lie of a stolen election, a falsehood that they read as an assault against the Almighty.

 But the rioters were decrying the loss of something that has been right there all along.
 The Trump supporters lamented the inability to do the very things that they are wholly free to do.
 They carry their guns.
 They pray to their God.
 They speak their mind.
 They vote for the candidates of their choice.
 They aren’t aggrieved by the loss of their own rights; their rights are just fine.
 They’re simply angry that other people — people unlike them — now have access to rights of their own.